Pricing & billing

 - Updates via

-Provision a <label>.syncropel.com instance via syncropel.com/signup.
+Provision a <label>.syncropel.app instance by signing in at syncropel.com.
 What's included:

 | Included | Notes |